AbsoluteVectoR/polimi-notes/MSc(ENG)/Principles of Programming Languages/src/Haskell.md

+In [computer science](https://en.wikipedia.org/wiki/Computer_science "Computer science"), a [programming language](https://en.wikipedia.org/wiki/Programming_language "Programming language") is said to have **first-class functions** if it treats [functions](https://en.wikipedia.org/wiki/Function_(programming) "Function (programming)") as [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen "First-class citizen").
+This means the language supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures.

+First-class functions are a necessity for the [functional programming](https://en.wikipedia.org/wiki/Functional_programming "Functional programming") style, in which the use of [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function "Higher-order function") is a standard practice.
+A simple example of a higher-ordered function is the _[map](https://en.wikipedia.org/wiki/Map_(higher-order_function) "Map (higher-order function)")_ function, which takes, as its arguments, a function and a list, and returns the list formed by applying the function to each member of the list.
+For a language to support _map_, it must support passing a function as an argument.

+ first-class functions ([Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language) "Haskell (programming language)")) compared to an imperative language where functions are second-class citizens ([C](https://en.wikipedia.org/wiki/C_(programming_language) "C (programming language)"))

+In [programming language design](https://en.wikipedia.org/wiki/Programming_language#Design_and_implementation "Programming language"), a **first-class citizen** (also **type**, **object**, **entity**, or **value**) in a given [programming language](https://en.wikipedia.org/wiki/Programming_language "Programming language") is an entity which supports all the operations generally available to other entities.
+These operations typically include being passed as an argument, returned from a function, and assigned to a variable.

+We see `reverse` takes one argument, a list.
+It then outputs a list of the same type.
+It’s a **pure function**, so it cannot change the input list!
+Instead, it constructs a **completely new list** with the same elements as the input, only in reverse order.
+This may seem strange, but it has huge implications on our ability to reason about code.

+Each function might mutate the input list, so we don’t know what value is passed to the second and third functions.
+However, in Haskell, we know we will pass the **exact same list** as a parameter to each of these functions!
+This simple principle makes it **extremely easy to refactor** Haskell code.

+1. Expressions in Haskell are immutable.
+They cannot change after they are evaluated.
+2. Immutability makes refactoring super easy and code much easier to reason about.
+3. To “change” an object, most data structures provide methods taking the old object and creating a new copy.

 [Starting Out - Learn You a Haskell for Great Good!](http://learnyouahaskell.com/starting-out#babys-first-functions) <- bel sito
 [Haskell Online Compiler & Interpreter - Replit](https://replit.com/languages/haskell)

 # Haskell

+**
 Riguardare la parte in cui parla di dynamic typed languages based on hashtables . <- also python organizes stuff using hashtables